Integrable systems from Poisson reductions of generalized Hamiltonian torus actions: Conclusion and outlook

 Let us end with an outlook on possible future research.
 First of all, our method should be applicable to further develop the reduction picture behind various spin Calogero--Moser--Sutherland type models that were introduced in the literature, for example in the papers \cite{Fe13,FP1,KLOZ,Re3,Re4}.
 The construction of some of these models uses a non-compact symmetry group \cite{Fe13,Re3}.
 As was already noted at the end of the Introduction, the compactness of $G^1$ is not essential for our method: what is crucial is that the ($G^1 \times G^2$)-action must be proper.

+In all the examples considered in the present paper, one has either $\Gtwo = \mathrm{U}(1)^{\ell}$ or $\Gtwo =\bR^{\ell}$.
+One may wonder how to construct examples with a genuine `toroidal cylinder' $\Gtwo = \mathrm{U}(1)^{\ell_1}\times \bR^{\ell_2}$ with $\ell_1 \ell_2 \neq 0$.
+It appears that examples of this kind may arise from reductions of geodesic systems on cotangent bundles of non-compact simple Lie groups equipped with their natural bi-invariant pseudo-Riemanniann metric.
+However, because the kinetic energy is not (positive) definite, the prospective examples do not appear to be physically relevant.

+It could be interesting to extend our approach for treating the superintegrability of (spin extensions of) Toda type models.
+This would require using a direct product group for $G^1$ that includes a non-compact factor, hence it is not covered directly by our Scenario \ref{scen:G11}.
+Symmetry reductions appear in the Lagrangian, variational approach to integrable systems as well, see e.g. \cite{CHSV} and references therein.
+Since the systems amenable to such Lagrangian approaches include spin Calogero type models, it is natural to inquire if there is a connection to our approach.

 The reductions to (spin) many-body models could give a good testing ground for determining the set-theoretic differences in the chain \be Y_0/G^1 \subset Y_0^1/G^1 \subset M_*/G^1. \ee Since $G^2$ acts on $Y_0^1/G^1$ and this action is free on $Y_0/G^1$, the difference $(Y_0^1/G^1) \setminus ( Y_0/G^1)$ should be a union of non-principal, typically lower dimensional, $G^2$-orbits.
 We know from earlier works on reductions of doubles of $\mathrm{SU}(n)$ that this is the case for the symplectic leaves of dimension $2(n-1)$ that lie in $Y_0^1/\mathrm{SU}(n)$ and support the trigonometric Suthertland \cite{FeA} and Ruijsenaars--Schneider models \cite{FK}, and also for the so-called type I compactifications \cite{FK2,FKlu} of the latter.
 The type II compactified trigonometric Ruijsenaars--Schneider models \cite{FKlu} live on symplectic leaves of $\bD(\mathrm{SU}(n))_\ast/\mathrm{SU}(n)$ that intersect $Y_0/\mathrm{SU}(n)$ and $(Y_0^1\setminus Y_0)/\mathrm{SU}(n)$, but contain points outside $Y/\mathrm{SU}(n)$, too, where the pertinent matrix $A$ for $(A,B) \in \bD(\mathrm{SU}(n))_\ast$ has some coinciding eigenvalues \cite{FKlu}.
-The question of lower dimensional tori in these kind of integrable systems can also be studied by direct methods, as was done by Ruijsenaars in \cite{Ru} and in the recent preprint \cite{LMRS}.
-The structure of the reduced systems on $(M/G^1) \setminus (M_\ast/G^1)$ is wide open, its exploration in the framework of stratified symplectic spaces \cite{SL} has just started \cite{CJRX,LMRS}.
+The lower dimensional tori of the trigonometric Sutherland system have been described in detail in the recent paper \cite{LMRS}.
+Related results can also be extracted from \cite{Ru}.
+The structure of the reduced systems on $(M/G^1) \setminus (M_\ast/G^1)$ is wide open, its exploration in the framework of stratified symplectic spaces \cite{SL} has just started \cite{CJRX}.